wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 metadata and data accesses, such as hash tables, while conventional block-based file systems typically adopt designs that are optimized for block accesses, such as trees with high fan-outs.

-File mapping is defined as an abstract function that translates a logical block offset in a file into a physical block number on the device.
+File mapping is an abstract function that translates a logical block offset in a file into a physical block number on the device.
 This simplifies file system's logical view of files, as each file can be separately considered as a consecutive range of blocks starting from zero (sparse files are supported by not mapping certain blocks in the middle of the file, but the abstraction of a consecutive range persists to make sense).
+The file mapping function, therefore, is defined as a function that, given the file's identify (usually represented by its inode number, as this paper assumes) and the logical block number, output a physical block number where the data that corresponds to the logical block can be found.